Correlation and Auto-correlation – An Easy Primer on 2 Key Concepts

 A Linear Regression Model fitted to 80% of the data points in the City versus Highway MPG data set (Image by Author)

-In the above example you can now use the fitted model to predict Highway MPG values corresponding to City MPG values that the model has not seen but which are within the range of the training data set.
+Once the linear model is fitted (trained) on your data set, you can use the fitted model to predict Highway MPG values that the model has not seen in the training data set.
+Here’s how the fitted model’s equation would look like:

-Here is the plot of the predictions of the fitted Linear Model on a hold-out data set which contains 20% of the original data that the model did not see during the fitting process.
+Here is the plot of the predictions of the fitted Linear Model on a hold-out data set.
+The hold-out data contains 20% of the data from the original data set and this 20% was left out from the training data set.

 Actual versus predicted Highway MPG on the 20% hold-out set (Image by Author)